 All assessments will be carried out by analysing the following key factors:

-• What is the study’s purpose, is it needed, and how will it improve health and care outcomes for young people;
+• What is the study’s purpose, is data needed, in what format, from which category data subjects, and how will it improve health and care outcomes for young people

 • How is the data being stored